java-crypto/cross_platform_crypto/generateinitvector.md

 Cross-platform cryptography
 ===============

-Generate a secure random AES key
+Generate a secure random initialization vector (IV)
 ---------------

-One of the most important fact for secure cryptography is to use an encryption key that is generated randomly and **not** by taking a passwordphrase and simply convert it to a key.

-The codes will generate an AES key with size of 32 byte = 256 bit that is the maximum key size available for AES encryption.
+Some AES encryption modes need a random generated initialization vector (iv).
+The codes will generate an iv with size of 16 byte = 128 bit.

 :warning: Security warning :warning:
 ---------------